Humus: Benefits in agriculture

-Benefits of soil organic matter and humus

 The importance of chemically stable humus is thought by some to be the fertility it provides to soils in both a physical and chemical sense, though some agricultural experts put a greater focus on other features of it, such as its ability to control diseases.
 It helps the soil retain moisture by increasing microporosity and encourages the formation of good soil structure.
 The incorporation of oxygen into large organic molecular assemblages generates many active, negatively charged sites that bind to positively charged ions (cations) of plant nutrients, making them more available to the plant by way of ion exchange.
 Humus allows soil organisms to feed and reproduce and is often described as the "life-force" of the soil.